About BIK Youth participation activities

 - Critical reflection – the campaign aims to also trigger discussion and reflection on some of the challenges and opportunities of using social media to address online safety issues in a peer-to-peer manner.

-Scenario 1 – Key decisions and lessons learned
+Activity 1 – Key decisions and lessons learned

 The aims of the project